flyingnobita/0xparc_intro_book_workbook/README.md

 # Workbook for Introduction to Programmable Cryptography

-## Notes
+This repo is the workbook for 0xPARC's [Introduction to Programmable Cryptography](https://github.com/0xPARC/0xparc-intro-book) book.
+Its main objective is to help readers follow the book and its concepts.
+The Jupyter Notebooks directly translate the algorithms and examples mentioned in the book, written in the most straightforward manner possible (i.e., no optimizations).

-The main objective of the code is to help readers follow the book and its concepts.
-Thus the code is written in the simplest and most straight forward manner possible (i.e. no optimizations).
+For Chapter 4, please refer to 0xPARC's [PlonKathon](https://github.com/0xPARC/plonkathon) which contains related exercises.
+You can also see my PlonKathon [blog post](https://flyingnobita.com/posts/2024/09/29/plonkathon) for hints.

-TODO: remove `.py` files as they are for dev purposes and are replicates of `.ipynb`
+_Thank you to the book's authors, [Evan Chen](https://github.com/vEnhance) and [Brian Lawrence](https://github.com/tideofwords) for their feedback.
+Thank you to [0xPARC](https://0xparc.org/) for sponsoring this project._

 ## How To Install